 5. The call type follows this hierarchy:

 A. If the Type from Connectwise exactly matches a call type in eAutomate, that call type will be used.

 B. If there is no match, the call will default to the value you set in Variable W.

 **You can also set the sync to always default to the type set in Variable W by setting Variable X to Yes.

 6. The call priority follows this hierarchy:

-A. If there is an exact match between Connectwise and eAutomate, that priority will be used.
+A. If there is an equipment record attached to the call, the equipment level priority settings will be used.

 7. The technician will be the ticket owner if there is one.
-If there is no owner assigned to the ticket in ConnectWise, the sync will use the tech specified in variable 3.
+If there is no owner assigned to the ticket in ConnectWise, the technician from the last labor entry on the ticket will be used.

 8. The call number from Connectwise will be entered in the PO field on the service call.

 9. The bill code on the call is set by this hierarchy: